Frequently Asked Questions

 How do I balance my machine?

-- Number of bills you entered into the machine at the last fill
+The number of bills you entered into the machine at the last fill.

-- Amount that has been deposited into the bank since last fill
+The amount that has been deposited into the bank since last fill.

 To balance machine:

-- The machine may have money pending for deposit.
+The machine may have money pending for deposit.
 This means that there may have been transactions that occurred after the last deposit into your ATM Account.
-To find out if this is the case, you can check the real-time transactions on your ATM Login.
+To find out if this is the case, you can check the real-time transactions on your ATM Login Portal.

 If the machine is over money:

-If there was a malfunction at the machine during a transaction, the machine may be over.
-In this scenario, the ATM charged the cardholder for the transaction and attempted withdraw, then deposited the money into your ATM account.
-If this happens the customer may dispute the transaction.
+If there was a malfunction at the machine during a transaction, the machine might be over.
+In this scenario, the ATM charged the cardholder for the transaction and attempted to withdraw, then deposited the money into your ATM account.
+If this happens, the customer may dispute the transaction.
 If the transaction is disputed, we will contact you to get the information from the machine and to determine the reason for the malfunction.